<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1787088608283188&amp;ev=PageView&amp;noscript=1">

 • Margin: the green curve takes both price, volume and marginal costs into consideration.
 The highest possible profit in the above example is thus at a price of 15, where the green curve peaks.

 With this kind of modelling insights, managers can simulate different scenarios and for each (international) market.
 But wait, there is more.
 PriceBeam's platform can automatically manage the same study across multiple markets in a single go, without you having to worry about the details for each country.
-You simply choose to run the research in multiple markets and then PriceBeam's platform first duplicates the study and the adjusts it to local specifics such as language, currency etc.
+You simply choose to run the research in multiple markets and then PriceBeam's platform first duplicates the study, and then adjusts it to local specifics such as language, currency etc.

 Managing the prices in a range

-With PriceBeam's platform one can also with a few clicks produce a number of other analyses.
+With PriceBeam's platform one can also, with a few clicks produce a number of other analyses.
 One of them is this kind of comparison of virtual demand curves in an assortment comparison:

 PriceBeamScreenAnalysis4ZoomSmall

 The 5 highlighted products (1, 2, 3, 4 and 6) are all from the same brand, but different line extensions.
-One of the conclusions here is that for the target segment there is a problem that while Product 4 has a distinct value profile, the other four are too close to each other in terms of willingness-to-pay at least, as consumers have a more or less same value perception.
-While the 4 overlapping products may have other relevant benefits, one of the actions taken by the company in question was to take two of the product extensions up in price to 11.99, in this case products 2 and 3 as they have a higher willingness-to-pay profile at higher price points.
+One of the conclusions here is that for the target segment there is a problem that while Product 4 has a distinct value profile, the other four are too close to each other in terms of WtP at least, as consumers have a more or less same value perception.
+While the 4 overlapping products may have other relevant benefits, one of the actions taken by the company in question was to take two of the product extensions up in price to 11.99, in this case products 2 and 3 as they have a higher WtP profile at higher price points.

 Increased Pricing Professionalism with Modern Technology

-In the old days of market research the kind of insights above would take months and cost even 6 figures in Dollars for just a single study.
+In the old days of market research, the kind of insights above would take months and cost even 6 figures in dollars for just a single study.
 That is probably one of the reasons why the pricing process is governed by guesswork in 88% of all cases.

-However, with a modern technology platform like PriceBeam, such studies can be done at a fraction of the cost and just in matter of days, even in 109 countries around the world, while maintaining the high quality and scientific accuracy.
+However, with a modern technology platform like PriceBeam, such studies can be done at a fraction of the cost and just in matter of days, even in 127 countries around the world, while maintaining the high quality and scientific accuracy.
 If you world like a talk about it might work for your business, please sign up for a free demo here.